 The Potential Contamination Source (PCS) inventory was conducted by Hansen, Allen, and Luce Inc. (HAL).
-Current PCSs include residential areas.
+Current PCSs include residential areas and the application of fertilizers, herbicides and pesticides to a golf course.
 This DWSP addresses the following sections: The Delineation Report; Prioritized PCS Inventory; Assessment of Hazards; Management Program for Existing and Future PCSs; Implementation Schedule; Resource Evaluation; Record Keeping Section; Contingency Plan; Public Notification; and Waivers.